turbo9team/turbo9/README.md

 ----------------------------------------

 ## What is the Turbo9?
 The Turbo9 is a pipelined microprocessor IP written in Verilog that executes a superset of the Motorola 6809 instruction set.
 It is a new modern microarchitecture with 16-bit internal datapaths that balances high performance vs small area / low power.
 The Turbo9R with a 16-bit memory interface achieves 0.69 DMIPS/MHz which is 3.8 times faster than Motorola's original 8-bit MC6809 implementation.
-It is an active graduate research project at the University of Florida.
+It is an active graduate research project at the [Department of Electrical & Computer Engineering](http://www.ece.ufl.edu) at the [University of Florida](http://www.ufl.edu)

 ![Turbo9 Microarchitecture](./docs/images/turbo9_microarchitecture_small.png)